Lair of the Lummox: Plot

 The next morning, Stimpy demonstrates the mating ritual of Lummoxes, initiating it with a corned beef sandwich.
 He attracts a Tree Lummox.
 He marks the territory by removing his underpants and nails it on a tree.
 The Lummox the duo had befriended, named Booger Red, also emerges to mate, with a female Lummox, the Lummox Cow also being attracted.
 The two Lummoxes quickly eat junk food to impress her while she inspects the duo's underpants.
 She prefers the Tree Lummox due to his underpants' size, to the anger of Booger Red.
 He challenges the Tree Lummox to a fight.
 They taunt each other with their belly fat, with Booger Red launching a pen onto the Tree Lummox to his fury.
 Ren and Stimpy almost forgot to record the fight, starting a moment before the action; Stimpy carves the duo's taunts in a foolish (and surprisingly efficient) act.
-The Lummoxes insult each other with increasingly sophisticated acts, from spit to the alphabet to a single word; Booger Red manages to win the fight by uttering the Gettysburg Address.
+The Lummoxes insult each other with increasingly sophisticated acts, from spit to burping the alphabet and a single word; Booger Red manages to win the fight by burping the Gettysburg Address.
 The Tree Lummox leaves in shame while The Lummox Cow takes Booger Red as her husband.

 Back at their headquarters, Ren and Stimpy initiate the mating ritual again, attracting the Lummoxes who they had befriended.
 They are hugged by the Lummoxes, ending the episode.